 To treat a broken ankle surgically, surgeons will first have to realign the broken ends of the bone with each other, a process known as reduction.
 Then, the broken pieces are held together with plates, screws, rods or wires.

-If you’ve sustained an ankle injury and suspect you may have a sprained or broken ankle, call one of Summit Medical Group’s urgent care centers or request an appointment with one of our foot and ankle specialists right away.
+If you’ve sustained an ankle injury and suspect you may have a sprained or broken ankle, call one of Summit Medical Group’s urgent care centers or schedule an appointment with one of our foot and ankle specialists right away.

 Going through one of Summit Medical Group’s comprehensive and integrative programs—such as our Fracture Care program, Sprains and Strains Program or our Sports Center of Excellence—will ensure your recovery will go as quickly and as smoothly as possible.